 Do not CC

-The higher the number of recipients, greater are the chances are of receiving multiple replies for a single email.
+The higher the number of recipients, the greater are the chances are of receiving multiple replies for a single email.
 So, avoid CC-ing your emails unless absolutely necessary.
 Reach out only to the concerned person when you can.

 Do not write useless replies

 A common practice that many seem to follow is the habit of sending replies for every little thing.
 Yes, it is definitely essential to revert to an email you receive.
 However, when you can gauge the end of a conversation, it is best that you stop writing useless replies.
 A chain of ending niceties can be bothering even for the person receiving it.
 Studies show, that this even helps the environment.
-In the Uk alone, if each adult sent one less email a day, Britain could reduce its carbon output by 16,433 tonne.
+In the Uk alone, if each adult sent one less email a day, Britain could reduce its carbon output by 16,433 tonnes.
 This equals more than 81,000 flights from London to Madrid.
 If you look at this on a global scale the impact is massive.

 Subscribe and follow with care

-Decluttering your device and reducing useless information is a healthy way to keep your work organised.
+Decluttering your device and reducing useless information is a healthy way to keep your work organized.
 It allows you to cater to messages and tasks that are vital and require your immediate attention.
 As most of us are netizens in this age, it is important to declutter digitally to focus on what is important.
 After all, the mind works better in a clearer space and environment.